 If I set out to compile a list of the best musical families, several obvious names would come first (and then the Interweb would flood me with dozens of others): the Jacksons, the Carter/Cash family, the Osmonds (stop laughing), the Van Zants, the Gibbs, the Marleys, the Nevilles, the Drinkards (known to us as the Warwicks and the Houstons), the Wilsons, the Phillips’z, etc. And if I go back far enough the Bachs; including JS, PDQ and BR549.

 I studied several lists of musical dynasties and family bands, looking for one name in particular.
-I didn’t find it.
+I didn’t find it, but I should have.

-But I should have; the Seals family has produced more music than just about any family not named the Jacksons.
+The Seals family has produced more music than just about any family not named the Jacksons.
 Jimmy and Danny Seals were brothers; Troy and Brady Seals, along with Johnny Duncan, were cousins.
 This West Texas family of pickers and grinners burned a swath across folk, pop and country music from the late 1950s into the 21st century and ranked behind only the Gibb family as late-seventies chart hoggers.

 Troy Seals was a prolific songwriter from the early 1960s into the new century; he wrote 43 songs that are listed on Wikipedia (yes, that’s a lot).